 Once the lease classification was determined, the lessee must measure the lease liability and assets.
 The lease liability was calculated as a present value of expected payment obligations under the lease.
 The leased asset equaled lease liability but adjusted for certain items, such as prepaid rent, or unamortized initial direct costs.
 Although classification does not impact an initial lease recognition, it affects how a subsequent lease recognition.
 A finance lease is like a capital lease under ASC 840.
 Interest expense will be recognized based on outstanding obligation and use the effective interest rate method.

 Additionally, the lease assets are often amortized on straight-line bases.
 The combination of interest and amortization will typically result in a font loaded expense recognition pattern.
 Operating leases expense will usually require reflecting a lease liability and assets on its balance sheet.
 There is a unique process for amortizing operating liability and assets.
 Interest expense on the outstanding obligation is calculated using the effective interest rate method.
-So, start with a similar font loaded expenses recognition pattern as a finance lease.
-The lease liability would be counted like other interest-bearing obligation: cash paid less interest expense represents a reduction of the burden.
-The asset amortization, however, is a new concept.
-It’s calculated as a difference between the lease expense and interest expense in the period.
+So, start with a similar font-loaded expenses recognition pattern as a finance lease.
+The lease liability would be counted like other interest-bearing obligations: cash paid less interest expense represents a reduction of the burden.
+Asset amortization, however, is a new concept.
+It’s calculated as a difference between the lease and interest expenses in the period.
 In other words, it’s a “plug”.
-Although the total lease expense for operating lease economically includes both interest and amortization components, it will be reflected as an operating expense, not as interest or amortization.
+Although the total lease expense for an operating lease economically includes both interest and amortization components, it will be reflected as an operating expense, not as interest or amortization.